ast-hugger/fabulae/text/romulus-en.md

 “Not directly,” the soldier replied, “but amidst the turmoil, there were sounds and shouts of battle.
 I, an old man, do not err; something happened in the darkness.”

-Crispus, reflecting on his words, turned to me.
-“Flavius, what the soldier says is not without truth.
-The storm seems more about battle and conflict than about nature itself.”

 “Indeed,” I said.
 “But what can you, Crispus, gather from these things?”

 “There are many signs that have not been heard, and the soldier has only revealed this suspicion.
 The storm is not only natural; something greater is hidden here.
 We must continue to inquire,” Crispus replied, and soon thought of the purple cloth he had found in the Campus Martius.